Montenegro Travel Guide

 Taxi Scams

 Taxi drivers are questionable pretty much everywhere, so it’s always good to be on your guard with all of them.
 Montenegro has both official and unofficial (or ”wild”) taxis.
-Always use official taxis as unofficial ones will overcharge you.
+Always make sure to use official taxis as unofficial ones will likely overcharge you.
 Make sure they have proper signage and have a meter in the taxi before you agree to a ride.
 Call official companies (your hotel can help you) or get taxis from official queues.
 Beware of taxis conveniently sitting at key tourist spots.
-There is no Uber, Lyft, or other hailing apps here (as a valid license is required), so to get an understanding of an appropriate fare, ask a local or ask the staff at your hotel.
-Also, remember to carry small bills, to avoid needing change, as many will say they have none.
+There is no Uber or Lyft here, but you can order a Tesla ride through the TeslaGoApp.
+It provides estimated costs, location, and more.
+If you’re booking a standard taxi and want to get an understanding of an appropriate fare, ask a local or ask the staff at your hotel.

 Drinking “Friends”

 This is also common in several countries.
 You’re approached by someone wanting to create a friendship over a drink, or given a “free ticket” to a select place.
 Beware that the establishment may be in on the scam and overcharge you, or be a tourist trap.
-If you meet someone that insists on a particular place and still want to meet them, pick the venue yourself and watch for other red flags.
+If you meet someone that insists on a particular place and you still want to meet them, pick a very public, well-populated venue yourself and be in the lookout for other red flags.

 Fake Tour Guides/Agencies